Hospice and Palliative Care Fellowship

 How To Apply

-We offer opportunities for individuals who have completed ACGME residency training in Internal Medicine, Anesthesiology, Family Medicine, Physical Medicine and Rehabilitation, Psychiatry and Neurology, Surgery, Pediatrics, Emergency Medicine, Radiology, and Obstetrics and Gynecology in the United States or Canada by the time they enter the fellowship-training program to apply to our program.
+We offer opportunities for individuals who have completed the appropriate years in Internal Medicine, Anesthesiology, Family Medicine, Physical Medicine and Rehabilitation, Psychiatry and Neurology, Surgery, Pediatrics, Emergency Medicine, Radiology, and Obstetrics and Gynecology in the United States or Canada by the time they enter the fellowship-training program to apply to our program.
 Candidates must be board certified or eligible in their respective Boards and must possess a California medical license before the start date of the fellowship program.
 For more information, please visit your Board’s particular website or visit: American Academy of Hospice and Palliative Medicine (www.aahpm.org).

-A J-1 visa is required for foreign nationals interested in the UC Davis Hospice and Palliative Care Program.
+A J-1 visa is required for foreign nationals interested in the Hospice and Palliative Care Program.
 We do not accept H1-B visas.
-Please see the UC Davis document " Requirements for International Medical Graduates at UC Davis Health.
+Please see the University of California Davis document " Requirements for International Medical Graduates at UC Davis Health.
 (PDF) for more information

 We are always recruiting candidates and invite you to participate in the application process.

 Our positions are filled through the National Resident Matching Program (NRMP).
-Candidates may start their application process through ERAS in June 2021.
-Applications will be released for review to us beginning July 20, 2021.
+Candidates may start their application process through ERAS in June.
+Applications will be released for review to us in mid August.
 Interview dates have yet to be determined but will be Fridays in late August through October.
-All our interviews will be held virtually.
+We follow the University of California guidance for all fellowships to do only virtual interviewing.

 For full consideration, please submit your application and supporting materials by mid-August.
 We begin offering interviews on Fridays in late August and September.